 Even if top management wants to maximize long-term bank value, it may find it difficult to create incentives and control systems that steer subordinates in this direction.
 Retaining top traders, given the competition for talent, requires that they be paid generously based on performance.
-But high-powered pay-for-performance schemes create an incentive to exploit deficiencies in internal measurement systems.
-For instance, at UBS, AAA-rated mortgage-backed securities were apparently charged a very low internal cost of capital.
-Traders holding these securities were allowed to count any spread in excess of this low hurdle rate as income, which then presumably fed into their bonuses.
-No wonder that UBS loaded up on mortgage-backed securities.
+But high-powered pay-for-performance schemes create

-More generally, traders have an incentive to take risks that are not recognized by the system, so they can generate income that appears to stem from their superior abilities, even though it is in fact only a market risk premium.
-The classic case of such behavior is to write insurance on infrequent events, taking on what is termed "tail" risk.
+More generally, traders have an incentive to take risks that are not recognized by the system, so they can generate income that appears to stem from their superior abilities, even though it is in fact only a market risk premium.8 The classic case of such behavior is to write insurance on infrequent events, taking on what is termed "tail" risk.
 If a trader is allowed to boost her bonus by treating the entire insurance premium as income, instead of setting aside a significant fraction as a reserve for an eventual payout, she will have an excessive incentive to engage in this sort of trade.